mykyho/Info-201-final/README.md

                         #p("We uncovered that developed countries with higher spending amounts have a larger average alcohol consumption as well as lower life expectancies than developing countries.
 To visualize these trends, please go through                             each webpage for interactive displays of this data!"),
                         #p(a(href = "https://www.who.int/health-topics/alcohol#tab=tab_1", "Learn more about alcohol consumption on the WHO Alcohol Webpage", target = "_blank"))
                     )

+             interactive_page_three <- tabPanel(
+  "Poverty",
+  titlePanel('Comparing Poverty Youth Rate Percentages of Various States'), sidebarLayout(
+    sidebarPanel(
+      selectInput(
+        inputId = "State",
+        label = "Choose State to Display",
+        choices = list("High" = "High",
+                       "Medium" = "Medium",
+                       "Low" = "Low",
+                       "All" = "All")
+      ),
+    ),
+    mainPanel(
+      plotlyOutput("Poverty"),
+      h2("Description"),
+      p("This chart attempts to show the data in which crime rates are represented throughout different states in the United States.
+The box plots presents the spread of the data (percentage of poverty) across each of the 3 categories: high, low, and medium.
+The ability to select which category to display with the widget adds for further focus.")
+    )
+  )
+)

              )
            ),